 - the number of items that underwent second-round processing

-If, either due to a defect in the process or other reasons, a portion of items ends up having to be processed more than once, this impacts the actual throughput value significantly and needs to be noted down for clarity.
+If, either due to a defect in the process or other reasons, a portion of items ends up processed more than once, this impacts the actual throughput value significantly and needs to be recorded for clarity.

 What’s rolled throughput yield?

-Example If a chair manufacturer works on an order of 10 chairs, and during the process, 2 chairs need to be repainted due to sub-par paint quality, and 1 other chair is rejected by the client who deems it “wobbly”, it makes their RTY 70%.
+Example If a chair manufacturer works on ten chairs, and during the process, two chairs need repainting due to sub-par paint quality, and the client rejects one other chair, deeming it “wobbly”, it makes their RTY 70%.
 (10-3)/10 = 0,7.